ocaml/MPP-language-blender/src/README.md

-To compile the sources, you need OCaml (3.12 or 4.xx.x) and Make.
+To compile the sources, you need OCaml 4 (it *might* work with 3.12) and Make.

 You may simply compile the sources with the following command:
 <code>make mpp</code>